ungoogled-software/ungoogled-chromium/docs/developing.md

 **IMPORTANT**: Make sure domain substitution has not been applied before continuing.
 Otherwise, the resulting patches will require domain substitution.

-1. Setup a buildspace tree without domain substitution.
-For the `common` base bundle: `./buildkit-launcher.py getsrc -b common`
+1. Setup a source tree without domain substitution.
+For the `common` bundle:
-2. Generate a temporary patch order list for a given base bundle.
-For the `common` base bundle: `devutils/generate_patch_order.py common`
+    1. `python3 -m buildkit downloads retrieve -b config_bundles/common -c build/downloads`
+    2. `python3 -m buildkit downloads unpack -b config_bundles/common -c build/downloads build/src`
-3. Run `source $ROOT/devutils/set_quilt_vars.sh`
+2. Run `source devutils/set_quilt_vars.sh`
-    * This will setup quilt to modify patches directly in `resources/`
+    * This will setup quilt to modify patches directly in `patches/`
+3. Conditional step:
+    * If updating all patches, run `./devutils/update_patches.py -as build/src`.
+If successful, then everything is done.
+Otherwise, continue on to the next step.
+    * If updating patches for a specific bundle, run `./devutils/generate_patch_order.py BUNDLE_PATH_HERE build/updating_patch_order.list` and continue on to the next step.
 4. Use `quilt` to update the patches from the buildspace tree.
 The general procedure is as follows:
     1. Make sure all patches are unapplied: `quilt pop -a`.
 Check the status with `quilt top`
     2. Refresh patches that have fuzz or offsets until the first patch that can't apply: `while quilt push; do quilt refresh; done`